top of page

 Hike up to the top of Mt.
 Laki

 Despite widespread writings and sometimes misinformation, Laki had nothing to do with the Skaftáreldar eruption.
 However, when people visited the source of the catastrophic events after things cooled down in 1784, they named the craters on both sides after Laki, calling them the Laki craters.
-The trail is relatively easy and highly rewarding, as the view is stunning and the view from the top of Laki is excellent in every direction.
+The trail is relatively easy and highly rewarding, as the view from the top of Laki is stunning and excellent in every direction.

-Drive the F207 and explore the Highland and the lava
+Drive the F207 and explore Laki, the Highland and the lava

 West part of Lakagígar craters from Mt.
 Laki